rohansingh2023/Full-Stack-News-Summarizer/Readme.md

 It is a website where users can enter their articles and it will summarize the text of the desired length We've used the following Tech Stack:
-Frontend: React + TailwindCSS
+Frontend: React + TailwindCSS,
-Backend: Flask
+Backend: Flask,
-ML Algorithm: FaceBook's BART
+ML Algorithm: FaceBook's BART,

 ### How to use